 This section presents an agentic approach to establishing semantic equivalence between the LLM-generated CUDA code and the original specification from which it was derived.
 A program is considered \textit{semantically equivalent} to its original specification if it faithfully preserves the intended behavior of the specification.
 In this work, we assume that the original specification is a PyTorch program.
-However, in order to determine whether the LLM-generated code matches the original specification, the specification must first be represented in a form amenable to mathematical reasoning.
-This, in turn, requires a formal definition of a core set of operations that can precisely express the program’s computational semantics.
-The front-end of \textit{ProofWright}'s semantic equivalence framework (see Figure \ref{fig:semantic1}) primarily focuses on these two aspects and consists of (1) the \textit{PyTorch Static Analyzer}, which captures the program's high-level specification (written in PyTorch) in a graph-based intermediate representation (IR), (2) the \textit{MLRocq library} which provides a corpus of formal definitions for popular neural and tensor computations in Rocq, and (3) the \textit{PyTorch to Rocq Translation} tool, which uses the MLRocq library to translate the extracted graph into equivalent Rocq representations.
-Note that the front end of the semantic equivalence framework does not employ any LLM components, ensuring that the formal specification process remains trustworthy.

-The back-end of the semantic equivalence framework consists of the \textit{Semantic Equivalence Agent}, which generates the corresponding Rocq specification for the target CUDA program, builds a Rocq theorem, and automatically constructs proofs to validate its equivalence to the PyTorch specification.
-While this step proves that the LLM-generated Rocq representation of the CUDA program is equivalent to the original specification, we still do not know if the Rocq representation actually matches the CUDA program we are trying to verify.
-To this end, the agent lowers the verified specification into VerCors functional annotations, embeds them into the LLM-generated CUDA code, and invokes the VerCors tool to verify the correctness of the annotated program.
-We describe the Semantic Equivalence framework in greater detail in the following sections.
+In order to determine whether the LLM-generated code matches the original specification, the specification must first be represented in a form amenable to mathematical reasoning.
+For this purpose, we leverage the Rocq Theorem Prover and its Gallina representation.
+Our semantic equivalence workflow can be summarized as follows: \begin{itemize} \item First, we extract computational graph from Pytorch using our static analyzer (\S \ref{subsec:pytorchtool}). \item Then, we programmatically translate the computation graph into Rocq specification leveraging our MLRocq Library (\S \ref{subsec:mlrocq}). \item Next, the semantic equivalence agent synthesizes Rocq specifications from the CUDA kernel with additional pre and post-conditions as required. \item The semantic equivalence agent then constructs Rocq proofs to establish equivalence between the two Rocq specifications (\S \ref{subsec:rocqlowering}). \item Finally, the agent generates VerCors functional annotations from the Rocq specification (a step that is currently manually validated) and uses Vercors to make sure the CUDA kernel adheres to this functional specification under all conditions (\S \ref{subsec:rocqlowering}). \end{itemize}